PDEP — Product Development Experience Plane

 - the factory compiles through PFI (artifact chain + realization),

-PDEP is the democratization layer.
+PDEP is the democratization layer for creators.

 What PDEP is responsible for